AriFordsham/GHCWiki/commentary/compiler/type-checker.md

 ## The Overall Flow of Things

-- `TcRnDriver` is the top level.
+- `GHC.Tc.Module` (formerly known as `TcRnDriver`) is the top level.
 It calls

-  - `TcTyClsDecls`: type and class declaration
+  - `GHC.Tc.TyCl`: type and class declaration
-  - `TcInstDcls`: instance declarations
+  - `GHC.Tc.TyCl.Instance`: instance declarations
-  - `TcBinds`: value bindings
+  - `GHC.Tc.Gen.Bind`: value bindings

-    - `TcExpr`: expressions
+    - `GHC.Tc.Gen.Expr`: expressions
-    - `TcMatches`: lambda, case, list comprehensions
+    - `GHC.Tc.Gen.Match`: lambda, case, list comprehensions
-    - `TcPat`: patterns
+    - `GHC.Tc.Gen.Pat`: patterns
-  - `TcForeign`: FFI declarations
+  - `GHC.Tc.Gen.Foreign`: FFI declarations
-  - `TcRules`: rewrite rules
+  - `GHC.Tc.Gen.Rule`: rewrite rules
-  - `TcHsTypes`: kind-checking type signatures
+  - `GHC.Tc.Gen.HsType`: kind-checking type signatures
-  - `TcValidity`: a second pass that walks over things like types or type constructors, checking a number of extra side conditions.
+  - `GHC.Tc.Validity`: a second pass that walks over things like types or type constructors, checking a number of extra side conditions.

 - The constraint solver consists of:

-  - `TcSimplify`: top level of the constraint solver
+  - `GHC.Tc.Solver`: top level of the constraint solver
-  - `TcCanonical`: canonicalising constraints
+  - `GHC.Tc.Solver.Canonical`: canonicalising constraints
-  - `TcInteract`: solving constraints where they interact with each other
+  - `GHC.Tc.Solver.Interact`: solving constraints where they interact with each other
-  - `TcTypeNats`: solving natural-number constraints
+  - `GHC.Builtin.Types.Literals`: solving natural-number constraints
-  - `TcSMonad`: the monad of the constraint solver (built on top of the main typechecker monad)
+  - `GHC.Tc.Solver.Monad`: the monad of the constraint solver (built on top of the main typechecker monad)
-  - `TcEvidence`: the data types used for evidence (mostly pure)
+  - `GHC.Tc.Types.Evidence`: the data types used for evidence (mostly pure)
-  - `TcUnify`: solves unification constraints "on the fly"; if it can't, it generates a constraint for the constraint solver to deal with later
+  - `GHC.Tc.Utils.Unify`: solves unification constraints "on the fly"; if it can't, it generates a constraint for the constraint solver to deal with later
-  - `TcErrors`: generates good error messages from the residual, unsolved constraints.
+  - `GHC.Tc.Errors`: generates good error messages from the residual, unsolved constraints.

   The best place reading for the constraint solver is the paper [Modular type inference with local assumptions](http://www.haskell.org/haskellwiki/Simonpj/Talk:OutsideIn)

 - Underlying infrastructure:

-  - `TcRnTypes`: a big collection of the types used during type checking
+  - `GHC.Tc.Types` (formerly known as `TcRnTypes`): a big collection of the types used during type checking
-  - [TcRnMonad](commentary/compiler/tc-rn-monad): the main typechecker monad
+  - [GHC.Tc.Utils.Monad](commentary/compiler/tc-rn-monad)(formerly known as `TcRnMonad`): the main typechecker monad
-  - `TcType`: pure functions over types, used by the type checker
+  - `GHC.Tc.Utils.TcType`: pure functions over types, used by the type checker

 ### Entry Points Into the Type Checker

 The interface of the type checker (and [renamer](commentary/compiler/renamer)) to the rest of the compiler is provided by [compiler/GHC/Tc/Module.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/Tc/Module.hs).
 Entire modules are processed by calling `tcRnModule` and GHCi uses `tcRnStmt`, `tcRnExpr`, and `tcRnType` to typecheck statements and expressions, and to kind check types, respectively.
-Moreover, `tcTopSrcDecls` is used by Template Haskell - more specifically by `TcSplice.tc_bracket` - to type check the contents of declaration brackets.
+Moreover, `tcTopSrcDecls` is used by Template Haskell - more specifically by `GHC.Tc.Gen.Splice.tc_bracket` - to type check the contents of declaration brackets.

 ### Renaming and Type Checking a Module